TheErdosInstitute-Summer2025-Project/aviation-project/README.md

 * **Deploy as an Interactive Tool:** Create a web-based dashboard that allows stakeholders to explore the data and test "what-if" scenarios using the final model.

 * **Add More**

+## 📌 Repository Organization

+The main scripts are in the top level
+ - 01_ntsb_table_join.py: Combines all data into a single table, drops data outside the scope of our problem, and does train/validation/test split.
+ - 02_ntsb_data_cleaning.py: Cleans training, validation, and test data.
+ - 03a_modeling_damage.py: Models damage proportions with several ensemble models, tunes hyperparameters via cross-validation, saves best parameters and model performances on train and validation sets to file.
+ - 04a_modeling_injury_proportion_trainval.py: Models injury proportions with several ensemble models, tunes hyperparameters via cross-validation, saves best parameters and model performances on train and validation sets to file.
+ - 04b_modeling_injury_proportion_trainval.py: Runs the best injury proportion model on the test set.

+'data' directory contents:
+  - Subdirectories with raw NTSB data, cleaned NTSB data, t-100 data
+  - It also has two files explaining the NTSB data: a codemap of all variables in the NTSB database
+  - Detailed definitions of how injuries and aircraft damage are categorized.

+'results' directory contents:
+  - Parameters of best models obtained from grid search cross-validation
+  - Plots of final model performance
+  - Plots of feature importance in final model

+'deliverables' directory contents:
+  - Executive summary
+  - Presentation slides
+  - Previous project checkpoints.

+'jupyter_notebooks' directory:
+ - Notebooks for exploratory data analysis, model testing, and preliminary versions of code that went into the scripts.